Pranjal-SB/OutN/README.md

 - ezy catch : just copy and paste
 - Light and not system heavy
 - Cross platform
+- Self-hostable
-- Self-hostable and easy to use
+- easy to use